 - Morse MiningSmuggs Mining Company – Daily 9:00 am – 7:00 pm, weather permitting – A educational and fun mining operation where you’ll shift and shake your panning tray as the water from our sluice box rinses away sediment and reveals nature’s treasures.

-- Smuggs Eurobungy – Sunday – Friday, 4:00 pm – 8:00 pm and Saturday, 12:00 noon – 4:00 pm – A giant trampoline with bungee cords and a harness that helps you fly and do tricks.
+- Smuggs Eurobungy – Sunday – Friday, 4:00 pm – 8:00 pm and Saturday, 12:00 noon – 4:00 pm – A giant trampoline for adults with bungee cords and a harness that helps you fly and do tricks.

 - Farmer’s Market – Monday, 8:30 am – 11:30 am

 - Giant Swing – Monday – Thursday 4:00 pm – 8:00 pm, & Saturday 12:00 noon – 4:00 pm – There is a 100-foot swing located at Notchville Park.
 Included with the Adventure Connection Package.

 - Survival Basics 101 – Tuesday, 1:00 pm – 3:30 pm – A wike into the Smuggs wilderness where you will learn basic survival techniques.

 - Gold Panning – Wednesday, 3:00 pm – 5:00 pm – Learn how to pan for placer gold with the guides from Green Mountain Gold.

 - Smuggs-a-thon Family Challenge – Friday, 4:30 pm – 5:30 pm – Obstacle challenge race around and through the village.

 - Creative Sock Puppets – Sunday 10:00 am – 11:00 am – Build your own Sock Puppet.

 - Village Scavenger Hunt – Sunday & Thursday 10:00 am – 11:30 am – A journey around the village following clues.